DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Introduction

-The difficulty of tuning is especially pronounced in multiagent systems with strong couplings.
-A representative example is the multilift system\cite{michael2011cooperative,sreenath2013dynamics,7759262,7843619,8567931,geng2020cooperative,10492665,wang2024auto}, where multiple quadrotors cooperatively transport a cable-suspended load (see top of Fig.~\ref{fig:diagram}).
-The cables induce tightly coupled dynamics between the load and each quadrotor through tensions, and impose nontrivial kinematic constraints, such as limiting each quadrotor’s workspace due to fixed cable lengths.
-The system is highly sensitive to both trajectory parameters and coordination strategies, making it a realistic and challenging benchmark for evaluating distributed trajectory optimization methods.
+We validate DiffCoord on the multilift system~\cite{michael2011cooperative,sreenath2013dynamics,7759262,7843619,8567931,geng2020cooperative,10492665,wang2024auto}, where multiple quadrotors cooperatively transport a cable-suspended payload (see top of Fig.~\ref{fig:diagram}).
+The cables induce tight dynamic coupling between the payload and each quadrotor through tension forces, and impose kinematic constraints that limit each quadrotor's workspace.
+The system is therefore highly sensitive to both local trajectories and inter-agent coordination, making it a demanding benchmark for distributed trajectory optimization.
+Prior trajectory optimization approaches in this domain include centralized methods~\cite{doi:10.1177/0278364910382803,geng2022load,sun2023nonlinear,wahba2024kinodynamic,11455369,sun2025agile,11123816,CUI2026107037} and non-ADMM distributed methods~\cite{9341541,9007450,agarwal2025decentralized}.
+These approaches often rely on manually specified objectives and parameters, fixed team sizes, conservative formation shapes, or hand-crafted formation reconfigurations to pass through narrow passages.
+These designs limit adaptability and generalization, often requiring substantial redesign when the team size, task objectives, or load dynamics change.